Vidfoss (or Vidfossen) was the third waterfall we saw within Oddadalen (the Odda Valley) as we were heading north towards the town of Odda.

 All of these sources were fed by the melting glacial ice of the vast Folgefonn Glacier (Folgefonna).

 Thus, I believe the falls ought to have reliable year-round flow though its volume can noticeably vary as the Summer wears on.

-That said, I have seen photos of the falls in lesser flow, so it could very well be that we happened to have caught it at peak flow during our June 2005 visit.
+That said, I have seen photos of the falls in lesser flow, so it could very well be that we happened to have caught it at peak flow during our first visit in June 2005.

 Finally, a quicky thing about this waterfall was that unlike most of the other waterfalls through Norway, it didn’t seem to be normally called “Vidfossen”.